AliElSaleh/RiftBuild/How To/Examples/23. Video Game/README.md

 - Grow `Engine` into a real module: circles for the ball, `Render_Line`, a second source file for input mapping - the `.build` never changes, new files are discovered automatically.

+Next: [24.
+Source Preprocessors](../24.%20Source%20Preprocessors/) - rewriting source files with a metaprogram before they compile.